help-me-mom/ng-mocks/README.md

 The best place to do that is in `src/test.ts` for jasmine or in `src/setupJest.ts` for jest.

-For example if a service or a component has a property that should be an `Observable`.
+For example, if a service or a component has a property that should be an `Observable`.
 Then, we can configure it to be an `EMPTY` stream in the whole test suite.

 ```typescript